yuaom/Crystal/README.md

 # Use

-Compilation will output a 64bit Crystal.dll which can be loaded and supplied to one of the D3D11 device creation APIs.
+Compilation will output several 64bit DLLs.
+The KMT can be supplied to one of the D3D11 device creation APIs.
 For example:

 ```
     D3D11CreateDevice(
         ...
         D3D_DRIVER_TYPE_SOFTWARE,
-        LoadLibrary( "Crystal.dll" ),
+        LoadLibrary( "CrystalKmt64.dll" ),
         ...
     )
 ```